Supercurrent Growth in Nonequilibrium Superconductors: Boltzmann kinetic equation approach

-Afterwards, the total current grows with the superfluid density $n_{\mathrm{s}}(t)$ following \equa{eq:tdtc}, giving rise to \emph{supercurrent amplification}.
+Afterwards, the total current grows with the superfluid density $n_{\mathrm{s}}(t)$ following \equa{eq:tdtc}, giving rise to \emph{supercurrent growth}.
 The microscopic mechanism is depicted in Fig.~\ref{fig:mm}(c)(d).
-As the energy and number of quasi-particles decrease due to electron-phonon scattering, e.g., two quasi-particles annihilate by the emission of a phonon as in Fig.~\ref{fig:mm}(d), the gap recovers according to the gap equation.
-Imagine the gap becomes so large in the end that very few quasi-particles are left, the paramagnetic current flowing to the left must have decayed, so that the total current flowing to the right increases.

-However, a momentum conserved annihilation of two quasi-particles with momenta $\mathbf{k}$ and $-\mathbf{k}$ cannot change the paramagnetic current $\mathbf{j}_{\mathrm{p}}=\frac{e}{m}\sum_{\mathbf{k}} 2\mathbf{k} f_{\mathbf{k}} $.
-In fact, the momentum of the emitted phonon is so small due to the small gap in realistic superconductors that the momenta of the annihilated two quasi-particles are roughly opposite to each other.
+As the energy and number of quasiparticles decrease due to electron-phonon scattering, e.g., two quasiparticles annihilate by the emission of a phonon as in Fig.~\ref{fig:mm}(d), the gap recovers according to the gap equation.
+Imagine the gap becomes so large in the end that very few quasiparticles are left, the paramagnetic current flowing to the left must have decayed (see inset of \fig{fig:1}), so that the total current increases.
+However, a momentum conserved annihilation of two quasiparticles with momenta $\mathbf{k}$ and $-\mathbf{k}$ cannot change the paramagnetic current $\mathbf{j}_{\mathrm{p}}=\frac{e}{m}\sum_{\mathbf{k}} 2\mathbf{k} f_{\mathbf{k}} $.
+In fact, the momentum of the emitted phonon is so small due to the small gap in realistic superconductors that the momenta of the annihilated two quasiparticles are roughly opposite to each other.
+What actually increases the total current is the momentum relaxing scattering processes, such as the elastic scattering of quasiparticles from left to right by impurities shown in Fig.~\ref{fig:mm}(d).
+In this way, the paramagnetic current decreases so that the total current flowing to the right increases.
 Therefore, we emphasize that increasing of the gap alone {\em does not} lead to current amplification.
-What actually increases the total current is the momentum relaxing scattering processes, such as the elastic scattering of quasi-particles from left to right by impurities shown in Fig.~\ref{fig:mm}(d).
-In this way, $\delta f_{\mathbf{k}}^{\mathrm{a}}$ and the paramagnetic current decreases, so that the total current flowing to the right increases.
+Indeed, \equa{eq:tdpc} shows that in the limit of small $\gamma_i$, the paramagnetic current is zero and won't follow the instantaneous normal fluid density.

 The nonequilibrium optical conductivity defined by $\mathbf{j}(t)=\int dt^{\prime}\sigma_{\text{s}}(t,t^{\prime})\mathbf{E}(t^{\prime})$ thus reads